nmav/kernelcare-doc/docs/kernelcare-enterprise/README.md

 ### Changing ePortal IP

-You can change ePortal IP at any moment, but you need to modify KernelCare config files on all the servers if they have IPs hardcoded.
+You can change ePortal IP at any moment, but you need to modify KernelCare Enterprise config files on all the servers if they have IPs hardcoded.

 To do that, edit: `/etc/sysconfig/kcare/kcare.conf`